ChartreuseK/PETTERM/README.md

 This change is required for all baud rates in this version.

 **Warning:** Connections to the PET user port are RS-232 TTL level signals (0V to +5V).
 Standard RS-232 serial level signals are -13V to +13V (or more).
 Connecting standard RS-232 level signals to your PET's user port without an RS-232 to TTL interface will damage your computer and make you sad.
 (See this [SparkFun explanation](https://www.sparkfun.com/tutorials/215) for more details.)

-## Features

-- Can work with a 40 or 80 column PETs with either the graphics or business keyboard.
-- Can be loaded from tape or disk.
-- Works on all versions of BASIC including the oldest PET 2001s with BASIC 1.
-- Can work with as low as 8kB of RAM.
-- Requires only a simple two wire serial interface.

 ## Files